chnm/atop/README.md

 # Atop (Apache Top)

-*Requirements*
+## Info

-This tool is basically a wrapper script around the 'links' command that pulls info from Apache's default system-status functionality.
+This tool is basically a wrapper script around the "links" command that pulls info from Apache's default system-status functionality and displays the results on the command line, similar to the "top" command.

+## Requirements

-* Apache with system-status module enable and functioning
+* Apache with mod_status module enabled and functioning, ExtendedStatus directive in httpd.conf active
-* links
+* links program installed
-* netstat
+* netstat program installed

-*Options*
+## Options

 ````
 a = sort all threads by time